ashwin-0707/ashwin-0707/README.md

 ## 🚀 A Little About Me

 - **Curious Data Explorer:**
-  I love digging into data and building smart systems—whether it’s Python, C++, Java, or MySQL, I’m at home finding patterns and creating machine learning models with tools like NumPy and PyTorch.
+  I love digging into data and building smart systems—whether it’s Python, C++, or MySQL, I’m at home finding patterns and creating machine learning models with tools like NumPy and PyTorch.

 - **Storyteller with Numbers:**
   MS Excel, Google Sheets, and PowerPoint aren’t just productivity tools—they’re my canvas for bringing insights to life, making complex info accessible and actionable.